Cameroon votes in presidential election as Paul Biya, 92, seeks eighth term

 But voters in a country where about four people in 10 live below the poverty line, according to the World Bank, complain about the high cost of living, high unemployment and a lack of clean water, healthcare and quality education.

-“For 43 years, Cameroonians have been suffering.
-There are no jobs,” Hassane Djbril, a driver in the capital, Yaounde, told Reuters.
+Hassane Djbril, a driver in the capital, Yaounde, told Reuters that there were “no jobs” for those seeking work.
 He said he planned to vote for Bakary.
 “We want change because the current government is dictatorial.”

-Herves Mitterand, a mechanic in Douala, told Reuters that he wanted to see change.
+Herves Mitterand, a mechanic in Douala, told Reuters he also wanted Biya to go.

 “For me, things have only gotten worse,” he said.
 “We want to see that change, we want to see it actually happen.
 We don’t want to just keep hearing words any more.”